Committed to a Sustainable, Resilient Hawai‘i

 Less harm to our communities and the environment.Energy in Hawaii not only represents one of the largest expenses for businesses and residents, it also contributes toward carbon emissions and direct impacts to the environment.

-More Clean Transportation Choices
+Clean Transportation Choices

-More Local Food
+Local Food

-More Freshwater Resources
+Freshwater Resources

-Improved stewardship of our most precious resource and finding innovative ways to reduce waste and reuse water.Hawaii's freshwater resources are finite.
+Improved stewardship of our most precious resource and finding innovative ways to reduce waste and reuse water.Hawaiʻi's freshwater resources are finite.
 Failing to be effective stewards of "wai" is especially precarious for an island state.

 Our Impact Since 2009